Les Miles: Oklahoma State

 Miles returned to Oklahoma State in 2001 as the head coach.
-In the three years prior to Miles's arrival in Stillwater, the Cowboys finished 5–6, 5–6, and 3–8.
+In the three years prior to Miles' arrival in Stillwater, the Cowboys finished 5–6, 5–6, and 3–8.
 Oklahoma State posted another losing record (4–7) in Miles's first season at the helm, but subsequently achieved winning records during each of the following three seasons – 8–5, 9–4, and 7–5, respectively.
 His last three seasons at Oklahoma State ended in invitations to the Houston, Cotton, and Alamo Bowls, respectively.

 During the last game of Miles's first season as head coach, Oklahoma State faced #4 Oklahoma.
 Despite the fact that Oklahoma State was facing Oklahoma on the road, Miles led his team to a 16–13 upset victory over the Sooners.

 During Miles's second season, Oklahoma State again ended the regular season with a game against #3 Oklahoma.
 Yet again, Miles led his team to a 38–28 upset victory over the Sooners.
 As a result of his team's performance during his second year, Miles was named the Big 12 Conference Coach of the Year by the Associated Press in 2002.